If you own a camera, there’s a good chance you’ll be interested in this guide on the best lenses for portrait photography.

 If you’re shooting static subjects in controlled environments, maximum aperture and AF may not be important to you.
 If you use a tripod to shoot portraits, size and weight may be irrelevant too.

-So have a good think about what factors are most important to you.
+So have a good think about what factors are most important to you, and be sure to check out our article on editing portraits in Lightroom too.